Posted on 19th September, 2019

 According to the United States Department of Veterans Affairs, the veterans who were serving in the following occupations may have been exposed to asbestos:

-In addition to the first-degree risk of exposure, secondary exposure is also likely in those who do not work directly with asbestos but work in places where other people handled asbestos.
+In addition to the first-degree risk of exposure, secondary exposure is also likely in those who did not work directly with asbestos but worked in places where other people handled asbestos.
 For instance, if an electrician worked in a shipyard, he would be exposed to asbestos used in the shipbuilding materials.